RavensbourneWebMedia/UX-design/misc/observations.md

 [![](https://pbs.twimg.com/media/CYHxskSWkAEjxzJ.jpg:large)](https://twitter.com/RaveWebMedia/status/685094380324130818)

 Peer learning: to stimulate higher quality research, and have all that shared, we could have tried using a collaborative Google Slides.

+## Session 2

+Itamar's presentation:

+* Maybe start with case studies and then draw out the principles / guidelines